-After each screening classmates and instructors critiques and discussion. engage Throughout the Evening Program, students with instructors for one-on-one consultations.
+After each screening classmates and instructors engage in critiques and discussion.
+Throughout the Evening Program, students with for meet instructors one-on-one consultations.
 All films are non-synchronous but the final film will include multiple sound tracks.
 Following production and postproduction of the final project, students screen their work with their classmates, instructors, and invited guests.